Nowruz: India

-The Parsi community of India observe the new year using the Shahenshahi calendar which does not account for leap years, meaning this holiday has now moved by 200 days from its original day of the vernal equinox.
-In India the Parsi New Year is celebrated around 16–17 August.

-Tradition of Nowruz in Northern India dates back to the Mughal Empire; the festival was celebrated for 19 days with pomp and gaiety in the realm.
+The tradition of Nowruz in Northern India dates back to the Mughal Empire; the festival was celebrated for 19 days with pomp and gaiety in the realm.
 However, it further goes back to the Parsi Zoroastrian community in Western India, who migrated to the Indian subcontinent from Persia during the Muslim conquest of Persia of 636–651 CE.

 In the Princely State of Hyderabad, Nowruz (Nauroz) was one of the four holidays where the Nizam would hold a public Darbar, along with the two official Islamic holidays and the sovereign's birthday.
 Prior to Asaf Jahi rule in Hyderabad, the Qutb Shahi dynasty celebrated Nowruz with a ritual called Panjeri, and the festival was celebrated by all with great grandeur.

-Kazi Nazrul Islam, during the Bengal renaissance, portrayed the festival with vivid sketch and poems, highlighting its various aspects.
+A popular Deccani Urdu poem written by the founder of Hyderabad, Muhammad Quli Qutb Shah, is recited in the Deccan region on Nauroz:

 Iran

-Nowruz is two-week celebration that marks the beginning of the New Year in Iran's official Solar Hijri calendar.
+Nowruz is a two-week celebration that marks the beginning of the New Year in Iran's official Solar Hijri calendar.
 The celebration includes four public holidays from the first to the fourth day of Farvardin, the first month of the Iranian calendar, usually beginning on 21 March.
 On the Eve of Nowruz, the fire festival Chaharshanbe Suri is celebrated.
 Following the 1979 Revolution, some radical elements from the Islamic government attempted to suppress Nowruz, considering it a pagan holiday and a distraction from Islamic holidays.
 Nowruz has been politicized, with political leaders making annual Nowruz speeches.

-Kurdish communities
+Nowruz and food inflation in Iran

+As of 2025 the inflation in Iran is skyrocketing and specifically, the food prices are surging.

+As a result the prices of Haft Sin items and traditional Nowruz foods in Iran have significantly increased, reflecting the country's ongoing economic challenges and high inflation rates.

+The overall cost of preparing a Haft-Seen table is estimated to exceed half a million tomans in 2025.
+Adding a fish and vegetable pilaf to the New Year's Eve meal pushes the total cost for a typical household to approximately 1,600,000 tomans.

+The price of specific food items have notably increased: